Aqua Metals, Inc. (AQMS): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-While early seed funding details are typical of startups, a major initial capitalization event was its Initial Public Offering (IPO) on the NASDAQ.
-In July 2015, the company successfully raised gross proceeds of approximately $32.9 million, providing substantial capital to develop and commercialize its technology.
+The first major capitalization event was its Initial Public Offering (IPO) on the NASDAQ in July 2015, which successfully raised gross proceeds of approximately $32.9 million to fund the development and construction of its first facility.

 Aqua Metals, Inc.'s Evolution Milestones